 Capacity in Otopeni can be extended to 132 places.

-Persons who are convicted of crimes are also to be accommodated in separate rooms from other categories of foreigners.
-The undesirable foreigners and those who are convicted of crimes are accommodated separately from the others, according to the Directors of Otopeni and Arad.
+Persons who are convicted of crimes are also to be accommodated in separate rooms from other categories of foreigner nationals.
+Foreigner nationals considered ‘undesirable’ are accommodated separately from the others, according to the Directors of Otopeni and Arad.
+Those who are convicted of crimes are only accommodated separately in Otopeni.

 According to the directors of public custody centres and JRS families are detained separately.